 - every September, the schoolchildren of all schools are insured by Lietuvos Draudimas against the consequences of unfortunate traffic accidents.
-The campaign has been organized since year 2000 together with the local communal centers, which provide special signs to pedestrian crossings near schools.
+The campaign has communal centers, which provide special signs to pedestrian crossings near schools.
 In the past 10 years, the number of traffic collisions in Lithuania involving children has been reduced three times.